pquentin/blog/content/2017-04-02_async-library-color.md

 The idea is generic, and a library named [python-effect](https://github.com/python-effect/effect) tries to help with it.
-The names comes from programming language research, but what is basically does is isolating I/O and state-manipulation code in objects.
+The names comes from programming language research, but what it basically does is isolating I/O and state-manipulation code in objects.
 Those objects capture the I/O computation, which allows to perform I/O in a really small part of the code.
 Time will tell how successful this library becomes.

-Anyway, if you write Python asynchronous code, I encourage you to think about staying compatible.
+The concept itself, however, is already succesful, and is named [sans I/O](http://sans-io.readthedocs.io/).
+If you write Python asynchronous libraries, I encourage you to think about staying compatible.
 Please don't get stuck in a single world, the other ones have many things to offer!

 <!-- vim: spelllang=en
 -->